What Does Customs Cleared Mean For International Shipping?

 Delivery of Goods

-Once cleared, the goods can be transported to their final destination.
+Once the clearance is completed, the goods can be transported to their final destination.
 Importers ensure all transport and delivery arrangements are in place for timely delivery.

 What Does Customs Cleared Mean For Imported Goods?